abohmeed/cronmanager/README.md

 `-n`: The job name (required).
 It's a good practice to append `_cron` to the job name for easier distinction when viewing the alerts on Prometheus or Graffana.

-`-t`: the time in seconds after which `cronmanager` will alert that the job is taking more than it should.
-The default is 3600 seconds (1 hour).

 `-l`: the log file were you want the cron job to write its output.
 The default is that any output is trashed.

 Notice that if  don't specify `-n` followed by a name, the command will default to "Generic" as the job name.